ql909/awesome-synthetic-data-education/README.md

-# 🧠 Awesome Synthetic Data Education
+# 🧠 Awesome Synthetic Data Application for Education

 A curated collection of research papers, frameworks, and resources on **synthetic data applications in education and learning**.
 This repository aims to provide a comprehensive overview of how synthetic data is used for learning, educational analytics.